Does My Child Have Autism?

 Hearing problems can also cause behavioral issues that could be mistaken for Autism Spectrum Disorder, children with delayed speech development should also have their hearing tested.

 Followings are the commonly used diagnostic tests for Autism Spectrum Disorder:

 - Diagnostic & Standard Manual of Mental Disorders (DSM IV / DSM V)

 - Gilliam Autism Rating Scale (GARS)

 - Autism Diagnostic Observation Scale (ADOS)

 How can Therapy Alliance Singapore help?

-Contact us via email on any inquiries, our Therapist/Specialist will offer their best advice whether it is necessary to have the autism test to be carry out.
+Contact us via email on any inquiries, our Therapist/Specialist will offer their best advice on whether it is necessary to have the autism test to be carried out.